BWR

 Intention goes back to 500 BCE Buddhists teachings, 2nd fold of the 8thfold path, a process focused more on forebrain use of value and intelligence rather than habits and fears.
 The correct intention is understanding and acting in the moment on what matters most to us with an orientation that considers other people, the earth, and the short and long-term impact on both.
 We have sophisticated cognitive strategies of negative rationalizing and blaming others that can lead us away from the root of our concerns.
 Living consistently with our intentions is liberating and with fewer uncertainties and regrets.
 I found that keeping a daily log of my life events while rating 1-10 and writing brief notes that search for the root of happiness and unpleasantness helps me to learn, recall, and adjust myself to follow my life’s positive intentions while remaining balanced with myself, the earth and its people.

-Most people react more powerfully toward negative events and less powerfully in the positive direction.
-This may explain why we have procrastinated repeatedly till we reached a crisis and then resorted to military methods to manage unpleasant human endeavors while ignoring our destructive use of the environment.
+Most people react more strongly to negative events and less strongly to positive ones.
+This may explain why we have repeatedly procrastinated until we reach a crisis, and then resort to military methods to manage unpleasant human endeavors, while ignoring our destructive use of the environment.
 For example, it’s much easier to sit on the beach with a Mai Tai than to take action to improve the world.
 However, developing appropriate, positive, healthy habits to clean up after a disaster is far better.

 Principles and Attributes of mindfulness